davidjbeveridge/mia_portfolio/data/artifacts/s2_occt523_qpr.markdown

 Using a social media website allowed us to sample attitudes of the public in a convenient format.
 In this way we offered privacy and flexibility to respondents.
 This study was a sixteen question media survey presented on Facebook.
-I thought using facebook to help collect data from the public was an excellent idea.
+I thought using Facebook to help collect data from the public was an excellent idea.
 However, one major limitation of this approach is that it may limit the authenticity of participants' results.
 If I had to answer similar questions, I may not answer honestly if I wasn't sure they were